scottfalbo/reading-notes/coders-computer.md

 >> + Open files
 >> + Make new files and folders

 **Abstraction** is when a programmer hides all but the required data from the user to make a more friendly experience.
+I think if it like baking a cake.
+You add ingredients to a mixer and you know what the mixer will do.
+You don't need to know how the mechanism inside the mixer works or how the wiring in the building brings power to the mixer to use it.

 #### Terminal Commands
 + `cd`: change directory